IdaFaust/hsro-inf-fpk.github.io/assets/02-vorlesung/slides.md

 Note that static attributes and methods can be called from both the class and the instance.
 To avoid misunderstandings, use the class when accessing static members.

-Typical use cases for static members are constants, shared counters, or the Singleton pattern.
+Typical use cases for static members are
+- constants,
+- shared counters,
+- or the Singleton pattern.

 ---

 # Static Initializers

-As you can see in the example above, static attributes are typically immediately initialized (particularly if they're `final`).
+Static attributes are typically immediately initialized (particularly if they're `final`).

 If the value is not just a simple expression, you can use a _static initializer block_ `static { /* ... */ }` to do the work:

 ```java